Perry enjoys writing on diverse topics and has a wealth of knowledge about politics.

 The original sin of slavery was mostly in the Southern U.S. states, while the Northern states opposed it.
 The question of reparations is a sticky subject and I am sure it will be divided to some extent along racial lines because each has a different perspective on it.

 Even though many Black people are doing well, many are still not.
 Is this a direct result of the original sin, or personal choices and abilities of those who did not see success?
 Since the 1960s, many bills have passed trying to correct the inequality, even forcing schools to admit people of color with a quota system.
 The same can be said of Native American Indians because the government stole their lands.
 For them, the payback was Indian reservations and other incentives allowed just for them.

-The most perplexing questions, assuming you are in favor of reparations, are: How?
+The most perplexing question, assuming you are in favor of reparations, is how?
 To whom?
 And how much?

 How Would Reparations Actually Work?

 The talk of reparations is a perplexing issue.
 Does America need to even do this now?
-How will it solve those living in poverty or near poverty in 2019?
+How will it solve those living in poverty or near poverty in our current times?
 Should those wealthy black families that have benefited from the Civil Rights Act and other legislature be excluded?